SKopecz/PositiveIntegrators.jl/docs/src/robertson_benchmark.md

      ylims = (10^-5, 10^0), yticks = 10.0 .^ (-5:1:0), minorticks = 10)
 ```

-We see that the second and third order schemes perform very similar, with the exception of `MPRK22(0.5)`.
+We see that the second- and third-order schemes perform very similar, except for `MPRK22(0.5)`.
-This superior performance of `MPRK22(0.5)` cannot be seen in other benchmarks is therefore an exception here.
+This superior performance of `MPRK22(0.5)` cannot be seen in other benchmarks; it is, therefore, an exception here.

 The scheme `SSPMPRK22(0.5, 1.0)` has not been considered above, since it generates oscillatory solutions.